Social Impact Incentives (SIINC)

 SIINC improves the risk/return profile of high-impact enterprises by rewarding them for their impact.
 The enterprise will be able to continue or even accelerate its efforts to generate deep impact while offering sufficient returns.

 … for public funders and donors:

-SIINC offers great value since an outcome-funder only provides rewards for impact that is actually generated.
+SIINC offers great value since an outcome-funder only provides time-limited rewards for impact that is actually generated.
 The outcome funder works with the enterprise to decide on the desired outcomes and on the terms for incentivizing these.
 If SIINC is used properly, the enterprise will continue to generate positive impact long after the SIINC agreement is finished.

 SIINC was co-created by the Swiss Agency for Development and Cooperation (SDC) and Roots of Impact.

 SIINC was first introduced in Latin America with Clínicas del Azúcar (CDA) in 2016 and has expanded its scope internationally since.

 Read how SIINC empowers enterprises to reach impact at scale in two case studies: